 Screen & Pool Cage Repair in Hernando & Pasco Counties, FL

 Hernando's Handy Neighbor offers screen & pool cage repair across Hernando and Pasco Counties, FL.
-Professional screen repair and rescreening for Florida's essential outdoor spaces.
-We fix torn screens, rescreen pool cages, replace window and door screens, and install pet-resistant upgrades.
+Professional screen repair for Florida's outdoor living spaces.
+We rescreen pool cage, lanai, and porch panels reachable from a ladder, replace torn window and door screens, repair screen doors, and install pet-resistant upgrades.
+Full-cage rescreens and high roof panels that need a lift are referred to a screen enclosure specialist.

 Hernando's Handy Neighbor provides professional screen & pool cage repair across Hernando and Pasco Counties, FL, starting at $200.
 Most jobs finish in 2-6 hours, with a $150 minimum service call and same-day availability for calls booked before 10 AM.